amarantha-k/cbas/_drafts/primer-beer.md

     } ]

 ### Query 8 - Simple Aggregation ###
-Like SQL, the SQL++ language of CBAS provides support for computing aggregates over large amounts of data.
+Like SQL, the SQL++ language of Analytics provides support for computing aggregates over large amounts of data.
 As a very simple example, the following SQL++ query computes the total number of beers in a SQL-like way:

     SELECT COUNT(*) AS num_beers FROM beers;